ga-wdi-boston/rails-activerecord-crud-diagnostic/README.md

  `Bishop, Caren, f, 63, 132, 1943-09-26, Brown, Black`
   into the table of licensees.

 -   Question 3.
-Use CSV.foreach and ActiveRecord to load the data from `data/licensees.csv` into the `licensees` table.
+Use the given CSV.foreach and ActiveRecord to load the data from `data/licensees.csv` into the `licensees` table.

 -   Question 4.
 Use ActiveRecord to retrieve all the licensees with Hazel